 GNOME Customization UI Settings

-In this section, I will show you how to modify the basic user interface a bit, along with all the options present in GNOME Settings and GNOME Tweaks applications.
+In this section, I will show you how to modify the basic user interface a bit and all the options present in the GNOME Settings and GNOME Tweaks applications.

 Applications, Panel & Dock